As a personal trainer, I often work with dietitians to come up with complete solutions for my clients.

 However, those should come from healthy fats with the healthy type of cholesterol.
 And that is yet another important factor for maintaining sex hormone levels.

-With these three things alone, our dietitian was able to convince us that there is enough evidence to support a link between a keto lifestyle and the health benefits of higher testosterone.
+With these three things alone, our dietitian convinced us that there is enough evidence to support a link between a keto lifestyle and the health benefits of higher testosterone.

 But what about changes the keto diet has on the body?